Epistle to the Philippians - Chapter 1

 During Paul’s imprisonment, many Christians had been proclaiming Jesus Christ with false motives.
 False motives will not destroy the proclamation if the message is right.
 Paul is happy about all proclamations, regardless of whether the motive is true or false.
 Right proclamation will always help the progress of the Kingdom of Christ, because the word of God is effective and it cannot be ruined by people’s inner motives.

 For the proclaimer himself a wrong motive is not good.
-Paul mentions different kinds of motives, some of which are also in the letter to Galatians, which lists the consequences of the acts of the flesh.
+Paul mentions different kinds of motives, some of which are also in the Epistle to Galatians, which lists the consequences of the acts of the flesh.
 (Philippians 1:15, 17; 2:3; Galatians 5:19-21).
 All of them should be crucified along with Christ (Gal.
 5:24).
 Because these motives are being discussed in the beginning of the following chapter, it can be concluded that Paul is urging the proclaimers in Philippi to check their own motives.
 The letter is indeed directed at the leaders of the congregation whose job is to proclaim.
 Everyone ought to check their inner motives of proclaiming and take any false motives to Jesus.
 This is how love can grow in a proclaimer’s life too.

 The same battle is being fought in different places - Philippians 1:19-30